 Public Prosecutor v F, First instance, Criminal procedure, LJN: BA9575, 09/750001-06, ILDC 797 (NL 2007), 25th June 2007, Netherlands; The Hague; District Court

-‘F’ was a high ranking officer in ‘Khad-e-Nezami’, the Afghan Military Intelligence Service.
+‘F’ was a high-ranking officer in ‘Khad-e-Nezami’, the Afghan Military Intelligence Service.
 He was accused on two counts, the second of most relevance here, that he had superior responsibility for acts committed against two victims.

 66 The District Court is of the opinion that at the time of the charged offences ‘superior responsibility’ for war crimes committed in a non-international armed conflict resulted from international customary law which was developed in the years following the Second World War.
 This judgment is also based upon the ruling pronounced by the Appeals Chamber of the ICTY in the case against Hadžihasanovic, which shows that the Appeals Chamber is of the opinion that already at the time of the conclusion of the two Additional Protocols to the Geneva Conventions in 1977, in relation to international as well as non-international armed conflicts, superior responsibility resulted from international customary law.